Badminto2n2

 Another key difference is that para badminton allows for certain types of assistive devices, such as prosthetics or wheelchairs, to be used during competition.
 This helps to level the playing field and ensure that all athletes have the opportunity to compete at their highest level.

-• WH1: Players with lower limb impairment who compete in a wheelchair.
+• Wheelchair WH 1: Players with limitations in both lower limb and trunk function who play in a wheelchair.

-• WH2: Players with impairments in both the lower and upper limbs who compete in a wheelchair.
+• Wheelchair WH 2: Players with limitations in one or both lower limbs and minimal or no trunk restriction who play in a wheelchair.

-• SL3: Players with a standing impairment, including those with coordination impairments, who have reduced function in one or both lower limbs.
+• Standing Lower SL 3: Players with standing impairment, who have impaired function in one or both lower limbs and poor walking balance.

 These classifications are used to group players with similar levels of physical ability together in competition, so that athletes with different types and degrees of impairment can still compete fairly against one another.